 About the author: G. Brian Davis is a real estate investor who has owned dozens of investment properties over the last 15 years.
 He’s also the co-founder of SparkRental.com, an online resource which provides free landlord education and video series for anyone looking to build passive income from rentals.

 Thinking about flipping your first house?
 Sure, you know that you’re going to spend a pretty penny on materials and labor.
-But your renovation or construction costs don’t end there.
+But costs to flip a house doesn’t end there.
 Precisely because they’re less obvious, new real estate investors often find themselves blowing their budget due to soft costs.

-To make sure that doesn’t happen to you, here’s everything real estate investors and house flippers need to know about hard costs vs. soft costs and how to budget accordingly.
+To make sure that doesn’t happen to you, here’s everything house flipping investors and other real estate investors need to know about hard costs vs. soft costs and how to budget accordingly.